mcbernadich/CandyCracker/README.md

 ## Requirements

-python3, numpy, matplotlib, scipy and gatspy so far.
+python3, numpy, matplotlib, scipy, gatspy and astropy so far.
 A tempo2 installation if you use dracula2.py.

 ## Contents